yannickjemmely/Mida/README.md

 </p>
 <br>

-MidaFX is an open source framework designed to operate in markets such as stocks, forex, cryptocurrencies or commodities.
+MidaFX is an open source framework designed to operate in markets such as stocks, forex, crypto or commodities.

 Through MidaFX you can:
 - Easily execute, test and automate investment and trading strategies by implementing your custom expert advisor;